Pre-Purchase Vehicle Inspection in Edmonton

 Not only will we be able to determine if there are any existing mechanical issues, or if something can become an issue in the future, we will know how to tell if the vehicle has been in a major accident and suffered body or structural damage.
 Knowing this information is critical for your safety and can save you from costly auto repairs on your used car purchase.

 Also, most auto insurance companies require a pre-purchase vehicle inspection to be signed off by a licenced mechanic to insure a vehicle that is 10 years old or older.
 Without the signed-off inspection, you won’t be able to insure or register your new car.

 What does a pre-purchase vehicle inspection entail?

-In a pre-purchase car inspection, we will do a comprehensive safety inspection and check over the engine and mechanical systems including the brakes, steering, suspension and more.
+In Alberta used vehicle inspections cover a comprehensive safety inspection and check of the engine and mechanical systems including the brakes, steering, suspension and more to make sure everything is in working order.
 We will put the used car on a lift, so we can check the underneath for rust, leaks or other damage.

-During the inspection, we should be able to determine if any extensive damage or repairs have been done to the vehicle in the past, or if is going to need some work in the future.
-A PPI will ensure you’re not purchasing a car that is unsafe or unfit for the road.
+During the auto inspection, we should be able to determine if any extensive damage or repairs have been done to the vehicle in the past, or if is going to need some work in the future.
+A PPI will ensure you don’t buy a car that is unsafe or unfit for the road.